alexmacarthur/vite-plugin-proxy-page/README.md

 });
 ```

 At the very least, you'll need to specify a remote page you'd like to proxy, as well as which local entry point Vite should inject onto the page.
+By default, this script tag will be injected just before the closing `</body>` tag, but if that doesn't exist, it'll be attached to the end of the HTML.

 ```diff
 // vite.config.js